 - Skin cancer is the most common cancer in America- 1 in 5 Americans will be diagnosed with skin cancer in his or her lifetime (www.skincancer.org)

-Dermatology is a broad specialty that encompasses prevention, diagnosis, and medical and surgical therapies in a diverse patient population ranging from infancy through adulthood.
-Dermatologists possess a broad fund of knowledge in internal medicine, pathology, immunology, pharmacology, surgical procedures, et al., to manage primary skin, nail, hair and mucous membrane disease as well as recognize cutaneous signs of systemic disease.
+Dermatology is a broad specialty that encompasses the prevention, diagnosis, and medical and surgical therapies in a diverse patient population ranging from infancy through adulthood.
+Dermatologists possess a broad fund of knowledge in internal medicine, pathology, immunology, pharmacology, surgical procedures, et al., to manage primary skin, nail, hair, and mucous membrane disease as well as recognize cutaneous signs of systemic disease.

 Dermatology Residency & Fellowship

 Dermatology training is a minimum of three years of graduate medical education following the satisfactory completion of a broad-based clinical year of training (PGY-1).
 Residency training includes direct care of dermatologic patients in both inpatient and outpatient settings in addition to dermatopathology, microbiology, immunology, and other basic science coursework.

 Dermatologists can receive further subspecialty training in the following areas: